rtanglao/rt-making-r-and-rstudio-work-for-me/README.md

 * The above ^^^^ is the most accurate!
-You can also use lubridate durations, but durations aren't accurate if when you transition from month to month or year to year
+You can also use lubridate durations, but durations aren't accurate when you transition from month to month or year to year